Iron is a mineral that serves several important functions, its main being to carry oxygen throughout your body as a part of red blood cells (

-Iron is an essential nutrient, meaning you must get it from food.
+It’s an essential nutrient, meaning you must get it from food.
 The daily value (DV) is 18 milligrams.

-Interestingly, the amount your body absorbs is partly based on how much you have stored.
+Interestingly, the amount of iron your body absorbs is partly based on how much you have stored.

 Iron deficiency can cause anemia and lead to symptoms like fatigue.
-Menstruating women who don't consume iron-rich foods are at particularly high risk of deficiency.
+Menstruating women who don't consume iron-rich foods are at a particularly high risk for deficiency.

 However, the iron content of clams is highly variable, and some types may contain much lower amounts (4).

 The iron in shellfish is heme iron, which your body absorbs more easily than the non-heme iron found in plants.